How to use this library

 Find every PDF in this folder that looks like a duplicate of another (same file size, modified within 24 hours of each other).
 List the candidates.

-Cowork scans the approved folder, compares file sizes and timestamps, and returns candidate pairs.
-A good output: a table of pairs with both paths, sizes, and timestamps — no deletes performed, just the list, so you decide.
+Returns a table of candidate pairs with paths, sizes, timestamps — no deletes, you decide.
 Capability: folder access (read).

 Rename every screenshot in this folder so the filename starts with YYYY-MM-DD based on the file's date.

-Cowork enumerates files matching screenshot patterns, reads each file's date, and proposes the rename.
-A good output: a dry-run preview with old → new, flagged conflicts, and a confirm step before any rename happens.
+A dry-run preview of old → new with conflicts flagged and a confirm step before any rename.
 Capability: folder access (read + write).

 2. Drafting and writing

-Three prompts that exercise the doc-coauthoring skill (or its equivalents in your plugin) along with your working folder.
+Three prompts that exercise the doc-coauthoring skill (or your plugin's equivalent) plus your working folder.
 Bring your own topic.

 Draft a one-pager on [topic].
 Audience: [audience].
 Use the doc-coauthoring skill and save it as a Word doc in my working folder.

-Cowork picks the doc-coauthoring skill via description match, drafts the one-pager, and writes the file.
-A good output: a structured doc (lede, three sections, close), saved with a clear filename in the folder you approved, with a link to open it.
+A structured doc (lede, three sections, close) saved with a clear filename and a link to open it.
 Capability: skills directory + folder access (write).

 Take these rough call notes and turn them into structured action items, with owners and due dates: [paste notes].